shkumaraman/shkumaraman.github.io/README.md

 👋 *My name is Aman Kumar, and I created all of this – to make your work easier and more efficient!*

-Welcome to **SHKUMARAMAN** – Your ultimate destination for Code Editor, TXT Editor, Blogs, Finance Tools, and **TalkRush – Chat With Strangers**!
+Welcome to **SHKUMARAMAN** – Your ultimate destination for Code Editor, TXT Editor, Blogs, and **TalkRush – Chat With Strangers**!

 ## 🚀 About Us
 We create tools that simplify your work and boost productivity.
 With our platform, you can easily edit **HTML, CSS, JavaScript, TXT**, and other files.
-We also provide smart finance tools like the **EMI Loan Calculator** and the **Investment Calculator** to help you make informed financial decisions.
 Now with **TalkRush**, you can chat anonymously with strangers – no login or registration needed!

 ## 🌟 Features
-- ✅ **Finance Tools** – EMI Loan Calculator & Investment Calculator for accurate financial planning.
 - ✅ **TalkRush – Chat With Strangers** – Talk anonymously without registering.
 Share media and connect instantly.
 - ✅ **Informative Blogs** – Stay updated with the latest trends and tips.
 - ✅ **User-Friendly Design** – Smooth navigation and a responsive interface.